-How to draw a dragon tutorials are often too complicated for young artists.
-This one will keeps things easy with simple shapes.
-Looking for something more complex?
-Scroll down for more options.
+How to Draw a Dragon tutorials are often way too complicated for young artists.
+This one keeps things easy with a profile of a simple dragon.
+Scroll down for more step by step drawing tutorials for even more skill levels.

-A dragon is a large, serpent like creature that appears in the folklore of many cultures all over the world.
+Dragons are mythical creatures that appear in the folklore of many cultures all over the world.
 Beliefs about dragons vary considerably, but dragons in western cultures since the Middle Ages have often been depicted as winged, horned, and capable of breathing fire.
-Dragons in eastern cultures are usually depicted as wingless, four-legged, serpentine creatures.
+Dragons in eastern cultures are usually depicted as wingless, four-legged, snake like creatures.

 It’s not clear when or where stories of dragons first emerged, but the huge, flying serpents were described at least as early as the age of the ancient Greeks and Sumerians.